 Technology is a blessing in times of social distancing and quarantine due to the global pandemic of #COVID-19.
 The AR4STE(A)M - Team is keeping up the good spirits using this opportunity to promote eLearning technolgies such as augmented reality and gamification for students and teachers of STEM subjects all over Europe!
 Stay Safe and eLearn! #New Poster created to promote AR and Gamification in European Curricula https://www.youtube.com/watch?v=lTdsvTL9pnY&feature=youtu.be #Video Compilation of the AR4STE(A)M Kick Off Meeting in Florence

-On 4th 0f February Marcel Schmitz was visiting the DIPF and gave a workshop on Designing Learning Analytics supported Learning Design.
+In the context of the hessian project, Digital gestütztes Lehren und Lernen in Hessen (digLL) organized the Innovation forum Trusted Learning Analytics (TLA) on 4th of February a workshop on Learning Analytics supported Learning Design with Marcel Schmitz.
 Marcel Schmitz is working for more than 16 years in Higher Education at Zuyd University of Applied Sciences in the South of the Netherlands.
 His career at Zuyd started as a Technical Support Engineer and Developer on the learning management system and soon he began to implement and develop several learning enhancing technologies.
 In 2007 Marcel started to combine his support job, with a job as technology-enhanced learning advisor for all faculties at Zuyd and a teaching role at Zuyd Faculty of Information and Communication Technology.
-In 2009 Marcel became a team coordinator of the Informatics department.
-In 2012 he was part of a team of educational coordinators that…
+In 2009 Marcel became a team coordinator…

 Project — February 3, 2020